PhilSchools/ZohoCliqBot_with_OpenAiIntegration/README.md

    - Create an API key under your **API Keys** section.
    - You will need to add a payment method to your OpenAi Platform account and add credits.
 OpenAi charges for the use of their API be careful of your usage and the costs involved.

-3. **Zoho Deluge Environment**
-   - You should be able to write or edit Deluge scripts in Zoho (via Zoho Flow, Zoho Cliq custom functions, or Zoho CRM functions, depending on your environment).

 ---

 ## Configuration